2018 Valuation Report

 To compare changes in estimated future lifetime costs from the previous year, the Priority Investment Approach has reproduced the results of the 2017 Valuation Report using the current discount rate of 5 per cent.
 This change shows a 10.1 per cent overall reduction in the projected cost of welfare from 2017 to 2018.

 For the first time, the Priority Investment Approach has analysed Australia’s future welfare cost in terms of locational disadvantage.

-Findings from the 2018 Report show a clear link between location, income support recipients and the Social-Economic Indices for Areas (SEIFA):
+Findings from the 2018 Report show a clear link between location, income support recipients and the Australian Bureau of Statistics’ Socio-Economic Indexes for Areas (SEIFA):

 - Australians in the most disadvantaged regions across the country are three times more likely to receive income support than those living in areas with the lowest level of socio-economic disadvantage

 - Within cities, expected future welfare dependence tends to be higher in remote regions than in major cities.

 With this analysis, we can explore the demographics of specific communities to gain deeper insights for developing more targeted supports.